jknowles/r_tutorial_ed/Tutorial4_CleaningData.md

 % Jared Knowles

 # Overview
-In this lesson we hope to learn:
+In this lesson we hope to learn about:

 - The Strategic Data Project
 - Checking data for errors
 - Recoding data and changing data types